 Woodland and habitat management

-The National Forest has seen Forest cover rise from 6% to over 23% in the last 30 years.
+The National Forest has seen Forest cover rise from around 6% to over 25% in the last 30 years.
 We now need to ensure that these new Forest habitats are well managed, so they continue to thrive for years to come.
-Currently over 80% of woodlands are in active management here, compared to 58% nationally.
+Currently 80% of woodlands are in active management here, compared to 58% nationally.

 Why manage woodlands and habitats?